 In the example below, site visitors can view different product offerings based on the taste and selections of different Instagram and Tik Tok influencers.
 While the names you see below may not be household (yet), Princess Polly relies heavily on sponsored content by influencers.
 This means that it’s more than likely that a significant amount of site visitors may be aware of at least a few of the names on this list.
 This unique site navigation allows visitors to explore Princess Pollys’ clothing similar to how they may shop for fashion on Instagram—by looking at specific influencer’s profiles.

 When it comes to building a robust website strategy to support your brand’s celebrity endorsement, testing is key.
-That’s why in order to try out the above ideas it’s imperative that your company invests in a programmatic CRO tool that shows the right variation to the right visitor.
+That’s why in order to try out the above ideas it’s imperative that your company invests in a website optimization tool that shows the right variation to the right visitor.
 If video or influencer-focused site navigation doesn’t resonate with one visitor, it may resonate with a different one.
 In order to identify these nuances, you’ll need AI-driven CRO technology that can serve the perfect variation of your site to each visitor.